Physician Visa Sponsorship Jobs in Kentucky

 Which companies sponsor visas for physicians in Kentucky?

 The largest physician visa sponsors in Kentucky are major health systems: University of Kentucky HealthCare, University of Louisville Health, Norton Healthcare, Baptist Health, and Appalachian Regional Healthcare.
-Academic medical centers tend to sponsor more frequently because they're cap-exempt H-1B employers.
-Community health centers (FQHCs) across rural Kentucky also sponsor physicians, often through J-1 waiver programs tied to underserved area placements.
+Academic medical centers tend to sponsor more frequently because they're cap-exempt H-1B visa employers.
+Community health centers (FQHCs) across rural Kentucky also sponsor physicians, often through J-1 visa waiver programs tied to underserved area placements.

 Which visa types are most common for physician roles in Kentucky?

 J-1 waiver and H-1B are the two dominant visa types for physicians in Kentucky.
 Many international medical graduates complete residency or fellowship on J-1 status, then obtain a Conrad 30 waiver by committing to serve in a designated shortage area for three years.
 H-1B is common for hospital-employed physicians at cap-exempt institutions.
-O-1 applies occasionally for physicians with nationally recognized research or clinical distinction.
+O-1 visa applies occasionally for physicians with nationally recognized research or clinical distinction.

 Which cities in Kentucky have the most physician sponsorship jobs?